jordanmckinney/blog/src/documents/posts/AboutMe.md

 <img src="/public/images/headshot.jpg" id="headshot" alt="headshot"/>

 I am a 4th year Computer Science student at UVIC.
-I recently finished an 8 month co-op at Bambora in Victoria, and am returning to UVIC for the fall semester.
-My main interest is in blockchain technology, especially Ethereum.
+I recently finished a 4 month co-op at Redbrick and before that spent 8 months at Bambora in Victoria.

-I made this site to serve as a project showcase, but also as a place for me to collect some of my favourite books, videos etc.
+My main interest is in cryptoassets, specifically Ethereum.